thoughtworksarts/EmoPy/README.md

 # EmoPy
-EmoPy is a python toolkit with deep neural net classes which accurately predict emotions given images of people's faces.
+EmoPy is a python toolkit with deep neural net classes which aims to make accurate predictions of emotions given images of people's faces.

 ![Labeled FER Images](readme_docs/labeled_images.png "Labeled Facial Expression Images")
 *Figure from [@Chen2014FacialER]*

-The aim of this project is to explore the field of [Facial Expression Recognition (FER)](https://en.wikipedia.org/wiki/Emotion_recognition) using existing public datasets, and make neural network models which are free, open, easy to research, and easy to integrate into different projects.
+The goal of this project is to explore the field of [Facial Expression Recognition (FER)](https://en.wikipedia.org/wiki/Emotion_recognition) using existing public datasets, and make neural network models which are free, open, easy to research, and easy to integrate into different projects.
+The behavior of the system is highly dependent on the available data, and the developers of EmoPy created and tested the system using only publicly-available datasets.

-The developers of EmoPy have written two guides you may find useful:
+To get a better grounding in the project you may find these write-ups useful:
 * [Recognizing human facial expressions with machine learning](https://www.thoughtworks.com/insights/blog/recognizing-human-facial-expressions-machine-learning)
 * [EmoPy: a machine learning toolkit for emotional expression](https://www.thoughtworks.com/insights/blog/emopy-machine-learning-toolkit-emotional-expression)